bxm156/ServicePad/README.md

 <li>Obtain a list of individuals, with contact information, who have committed themselves to the service opportunities offered by the partner
 </ul>

+<h2> Using the Damn thing</h2>

+The super basic stuff: to start the server just run "python ServicePad/manage.py runserver"

 <h2> The current state of the composer for this symphony of ASCII</h2>
 Getting his Jolly on via multiple "Jolly Stouts"....
 Be Jolly!